Special needs education in primary schools

 You apply through your child’s school for the ISL Scheme.
 The school applies to the NCSE.

-The scheme will be introduced on a phased basis and is in addition to provision already in place for the student.
+The scheme is being introduced on a phased basis and is offered in addition to provision already in place for the student.

 Find out more about how to qualify for the ISL Scheme.